mt-mods/protector/README.md

 1.4 - Changed protector recipes to give single item instead of 4, added + button
       to interface, tweaked and tidied code, added admin command /delprot to remove protectors in bulk from banned/old players

+Usage: (requires server privelage)

+list names to remove

+	/delprot

+remove specific user names

+	/delprot name1 name2

+remove all names from list

+	/delprot -

+Whenever a player is near any protectors with name1 or name2 then it will be replaced by an air block.